 No worries, you’ve come to the right place!

-You will meet many participants from overseas who are also involved in our volunteer abroad programs, along with university students and a community of people with a variety of interests.
+You will meet many participants from overseas who are also involved in our volunteer abroad programs, university students, and a community of people with various interests.
 Palestinians in Hebron, in particular, love to meet new people from different cultures and exchange ideas and experiences.

 Criteria for Participants in the Palestinian Women’s Rights Program: